marina601/discover-malta/TESTING.md

 - View Reviews
   - During testing found that the created and updated date was not displaying under the correct condition, due to modifying the date output in the template.
 Fix it by comparing the 2 dates explicitly
      - `{% if review.updated_at|date:"M d, Y" != review.created_at|date:"M d, Y" %}`

+- Pagination
+  - During testing I have struggled to get the pagination working during search and filter query sets, I have spend some time with @John_ci and have manged to solve this issues using logic from this [YouTube tutorial](https://www.youtube.com/watch?v=YlMxfqcw77s)